 All 50 states and the District of Columbia allow medical exemptions.
-Every state except three -- California, Mississippi, and West Virginia -- allows religious exemptions.
-And 17 states let parents decline vaccines for personal reasons.
+Every state except three -- California, Maine, Mississippi, New York, and West Virginia -- allows religious exemptions.
+And 15 states let parents decline vaccines for personal reasons.

 Personal exemptions are harder to get in some states than in others.
 In certain states, parents have to do one or more of these things to get a personal exemption: